Combined DNA Index System: Loci

 The loci used in CODIS were chosen because they are in regions of noncoding DNA, sections that do not code for proteins.
-These sections should not be able to tell investigators any additional information about the person such as their hair or eye color, or their race.
+These sections should not be able to tell investigators any additional information about the person, such as their hair or eye colour, or their race.
 However, new advancements in the understanding of genetic markers and ancestry have indicated that the CODIS loci may contain phenotypic information.

 International use

 While the U.S. database is not directly connected to any other country, the underlying CODIS software is used by other agencies around the world.
 As of April 2016, the CODIS software is used by 90 international laboratories in 50 countries.
 International police agencies that want to search the U.S. database can submit a request to the FBI for review.
-If the request is reasonable and the profile being searched would meet inclusionary standards for a U.S. profile, such as number of loci, the request can be searched at the national level or forwarded to any states where reasonable suspicion exists that they may be present in that level of the database.
+If the request is reasonable and the profile being searched would meet inclusionary standards for a U.S. profile, such as the number of loci, the request can be searched at the national level or forwarded to any states where reasonable suspicion exists that they may be present in that level of the database.

 Controversies

 Arrestee collection

 Current laws governing DNA collection as of 2023.

 The original purpose of the CODIS database was to build upon the sex offender registry through the DNA collection of convicted sex offenders.
 Over time, that has expanded.
 Currently, all 50 states collect DNA from those convicted of felonies.
 A number of states also collect samples from juveniles as well as those who are arrested, but not yet convicted, of a crime.
 Note that even in states which limit collection of DNA retained in the state database only to those convicted of a crime, local databases, such as the forensic laboratory operated by New York City's Office of Chief Medical Examiner, may collect DNA samples of arrestees who have not been convicted.
 The collection of arrestee samples raised constitutional issues, specifically the Fourth Amendment prohibiting unreasonable search and seizure.
-It was argued that the collection of DNA from those that were not convicted of a crime, without an explicit order to collect, was considered a warrantless search and therefore unlawful.
+It was argued that the collection of DNA from those who were not convicted of a crime, without an explicit order to collect, was considered a warrantless search and therefore unlawful.
 In 2013, the United States Supreme Court ruled in Maryland v.
 King that the collection of DNA from those arrested for a crime, but not yet convicted, is part of the police booking procedure and is reasonable when that collection is used for identification purposes.